 Gulf Environmental Benefit Fund in Florida

-To date, NFWF has awarded over $50 million from the Gulf Environmental Benefit Fund for fifteen restoration projects in the state of Florida.
+To date, NFWF has awarded over $54.5 million from the Gulf Environmental Benefit Fund for sixteen restoration projects in the state of Florida.
 These projects were selected for funding following extensive consultation with the Florida Fish and Wildlife Conservation Commission, the Florida Department of Environmental Protection, the U.S. Fish & Wildlife Service (FWS) and the National Oceanic and Atmospheric Administration (NOAA).

 Click on the project title for more information: